GithubCommitBot/GithubCommitBot/README.md

 Python version: 3.4.2

 Process:
   The project will be developed using TDD (Test-Driven Development).
 This is in part so that the bot can then automatically run and check the tests.
 The natural language components will be added to help it analyze text and write its own commit messages.

+Installation:
+  Download the masters branch.
+Check the BotBranch.
+Make a test case in bot_test_file.py (for example def botCanHelloWorld: self.assertEqual(botHello(), "Hello World!").
+Write the corresponding code in bot_home (def botHello(): print("Hello World!") return "Hello World!").
+Run bot_home.
+Check the BotBranch.
+Check pull requests for master.
+Voila.

+Testing Strategy:
+  As said above, TDD.

+Branch Explaination:
+  There are a total of three branches.
+Masters, BotBranch and HumanBranch.
+The Human is only ever allowed to work on the HumanBranch and push to masters (unless in emergencies).
+The Bot is only allowed to commit to the BotBranch but may make pull requests to master (which Human will then need to approve).

 Possible expansions (further Milestones, if time is to be had):
   Bot can open and close issues, comment on Milestones and write little agressive messages of blame/reminders/random.